jaime5x5/movie_db_Project/README.md

 browse http://.../index.php

 VERSION:
+1.3 - Fixed bug that wouldnt allow diff users to import the same tmdb record.
 1.2  - Logout works as expected
 1.15 - Can no longer add empty movie titles
 1.1  - No more reliance on native sql driver